Online Business Productivity & Organization

 When I was working full time and trying to build my own business, I had to get creative to find ways to save time (or else sacrifice time with my husband, and boy did that make him grumpy!).

-In this post, I’m sharing the seven best strategies I’ve found for being more productive and getting things done faster.
+In this post, I’m sharing the seven best time management strategies I’ve found for being more productive and getting things done faster.
 Because nobody wants to be working late into the night, using toothpicks to pry their tired eyes open.
 (Ouch!)

-Business Productivity Tips to Get More Done
+Small Business Productivity Tips to Get More Done

 When you’re focusing on the same task for a longer period of time, you don’t need to switch gears in your head AND you get more efficient at it because you’re in a groove.
 That automatically saves you time right there.